async-labs/builderbook/README.md

 When you add new `.md` files or update content, go to the `BookDetail` page of your app and click `Sync with Github`.

-IMPORTANT: Note that all `.md` files in your Github repo _must_ have metadata in the format shown above.
+IMPORTANT: All `.md` files in your Github repo _must_ have metadata in the format shown above.

 IMPORTANT: All `.md` files in your Github repo _must_ have name `introduction.md` or `chapter-N.md`.

-To make the content of a `.md` file _private_ (meaning a person must purchase the content to see it, remove `isFree:true`  and add `excerpt:""`.
+To make the content of a `.md` file _private_ (meaning a person must purchase the content to see it), remove `isFree:true`  and add `excerpt:""`.
 Add some excerpt content - this content is public and serves as a free preview.

 ## Deploy